Yoast/wordpress-seo/readme.txt

 * Fixes a bug where assessments would fail if a "<" character is present in the content.
 * Fixes a bug where paragraphs were sometimes not correctly detected because paragraph tags were not automatically added in WordPress-like fashion.

+Compatibility:

+* Adds the `__block_editor_compatible_meta_box` flag to our metabox registrations to indicate they are compatible with WordPress 5.0.
+* Revise the enqueue order of the JavaScript assets to ensure compatibility with the classic editor plugin and WordPress 5.0.

 Other:

 * Deprecates the Yoast_Modal class.
 * Disables the non-functioning markers for the subheading distribution assessment.
 * Refactor SEO assessment filenames and exports.
 Props to [Kingdutch](https://github.com/Kingdutch)

-= 9.1.1 =
-Release Date: November 13th, 2018

-Enhancements:

-* Adds the `__block_editor_compatible_meta_box` flag to our metabox registrations to indicate they are compatible with WordPress 5.0.

-Compatibility:

-* Revise the enqueue order of the JavaScript assets to ensure compatibility with the classic editor plugin and WordPress 5.0.

 = 9.1.0 =
 Release Date: November 6th, 2018